 Parameter Firewall Rule Configuration Description A meaningful description about the purpose of this rule Action Specifies whether the packets of this rule should be allowed or denied log matches Throw a syslog message if rule matches Source The source address of matching packets, can be any or specified by address/network.
-Selecting on source MAC address is possible as well.
+Selecting on source MAC addresses is possible as well.
+Destination The destination address of matching packets, can be any, local (addressed to the system itself) or specified by address/network Incoming interface The interface on which matching packets are received Protocol The used IP protocol of matching packets (UDP, TCP or ICMP)

-Parameter Firewall Rule Configuration Destination The destination address of matching packets, can be any, local (addressed to the system itself) or specified by address/network Incoming interface The interface on which matching packets are received Protocol The used IP protocol of matching packets (UDP, TCP or ICMP) Destination port(s) The destination port of matching packets, which can be specified by a single port or a range of ports (only UD-P/TCP).
+Parameter Firewall Rule Configuration Destination port(s) The destination port of matching packets, which can be specified by a single port or a range of ports (only UDP/TCP).